 Clinical Immunology and Allergy

-Adult general allergy clinics (including difficult urticaria)
+Adult general allergy clinics (including difficult urticarial)

 Patients with allergy symptoms need to be referred by their GP or another hospital team to this clinic.